-2.3 Written Assignment 1 (15% overall grade; submitted via Quercus): Critique Paper
+2.3 Written Assignment 1 (10% overall grade; submitted via Quercus): Critique Exercise

-The goal of this assignment is to develop your understanding of fMRI methodology.
-You will be required to read an assigned experimental article (see course website) and write a ~800-word (no more than 1000 words) critique paper in response.
-In this paper, you must summarize the aim, main methods, results, and conclusions of the article, and on the basis of your knowledge of fMRI prior to taking PSYD55, critically evaluate the methods that were used, and whether the authors' conclusions are justified.
+The goal of this exercise is to develop your understanding of fMRI methodology.
+You will be required to read an assigned experimental article (see course website) and to write 3 - 5 brief bullet points (~100 words each) discussing the strengths and/or weaknesses of the paper (e.g., pertaining to the methods used; the authors' interpretation of their data).
+You must do this on the basis of your knowledge of fMRI prior to taking PSYD55.